• Loading stock data...

 Read Now

-If approved, the settlement would result in a landmark shift in the college sports business model.
-Most notably, it would allow schools to pay players for the first time in NCAA history.
-But the proposal has many other consequential provisions, from imposing restrictions on NIL (name, image, and likeness) collectives to redefining the rules around roster limits.
+The settlement heralds a landmark shift in the college sports business model.
+Most notably, it will allow schools to pay players for the first time in NCAA history.
+The settlement has many other consequential provisions, from imposing restrictions on NIL (name, image, and likeness) collectives to redefining the rules around roster limits.

 Front Office Sports has reported on the settlement from the beginning.
 Here’s everything you need to know about the settlement and what it means for the future of college sports.